Westside Family Handbook

 OVERVIEW

 Family involvement contributes to the richness of our community and directly impacts your student’s experience at Westside School.
-Research shows a positive partnership between the home and the school has a powerful influence on a child’s achievement and sense of belonging at school.
+Research shows that a positive partnership between the home and the school has a powerful influence on a child’s achievement and sense of belonging at school.

+All Volunteers who plan to work around students or drive on field trips must fill out the Westside’s Volunteer Form each year.
 It takes a combined community to succeed and provide an excellent place of learning for our students.
 As such, we have the following expectations:

 What You Can Expect from Us